Piledriver (professional wrestling): Scoop slam piledriver

 Facing their opponent, the wrestler reaches between the opponent's legs with their right arm and reaches around the opponent's neck from the same side with their left arm.
 They then lift the opponent up and turn them around so that they are held upside down, as in a scoop slam.
 The wrestler then drops down to their knees, driving the opponent down to the mat neck and shoulder first.
 There is also a seated version of this move.
 It was innovated by Taka Michinoku and used by Tennile Dashwood, Nick Aldis, and more.

 Vertical suplex piledriver

 The wrestler applies a front facelock to the opponent and hooks the opponent's near arm over their shoulder and lifts them into a vertical suplex position.
 They then turn the opponent 180°, force the opponent into the reverse piledriver position, then drop to a sitting position, dropping the opponent on their head.
 This move was first used by Jushin Thunder Liger on Ultimo Dragon, then the move became popular through use by Scott Steiner, who called it the Steiner Screwdriver.
-AEW wrestler Brian Cage currently used the move as the Drill Claw.
+AEW wrestler Brian Cage currently uses the move as the Drill Claw.
 Tomohiro Ishii briefly used the move in 2013 as the Ishii Driller.
 Naomichi Marufuji invented a fisherman suplex variation called Pole Shift.